 OutSystems Channel Partner Agreement

-This OutSystems Channel Partner Agreement (this “Agreement”) is entered into as of the Effective Date by and between “OutSystems” and the “Channel Partner”, (each is a “Party”, together they are the “Parties”).
+This OutSystems Channel Partner Agreement (this “Agreement) is entered into as of the Effective Date by and between “OutSystems” and the “Channel Partner”, both identified in the signatures section below (each is a “Party”, together the “Parties”).

-- Channel Partner desires to become a limited agent of OutSystems to refer and forward potential End-Customers of the Software and/or the Services (“Product”); and
+b) Channel Partner desires to refer and forward potential End-Customers of the Software and/or the Services; and

-- Channel Partner desires to offer value-added services or products based on the OutSystems Product to its customers; and
+c) Channel Partner desires to offer value-added services or products based on the OutSystems Product to its customers.

 NOW, THEREFORE, in consideration of the promises and mutual covenants contained herein the Parties agree as follows:

-1.1 In this Agreement, capitalized terms shall have the following meanings:
+1.1 In this Agreement, capitalized terms shall have the following meaning: